 General Biology (1-2 Semesters)

-Beginning in Fall 2018: Bio 100 (several options, some offered in fall, others in spring) and a 200-level biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").
-This only applies to those who have not previously taken Bio 101 and 102.
+Bio 100 (several options, some offered in fall, others in spring) and a 200-level (or above) biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").

-Note: Given that nursing programs typically require Anatomy, and microbiology, other 200-level biology lab courses should be taken to fulfill a two-semester general biology requirement.
-Options may include: Bio 213S Marine Biology, Bio 228F Invertebrate Biology, Bio 237F Ecology, Bio 248S Genes and Genomes, and Bio 280S Plant Function and Structure.
-To confirm whether or not a course will count toward a given school's general biology requirement, call or email the school in advance of taking the course.
+Note: Given that nursing programs typically also require Anatomy, Physiology, and Microbiology, students should take a different biology lab course to fulfill prerequisites for nursing programs that require two semesters of general biology.
+Check websites of potential programs of interest to determine the number and scope of biology courses required.
+To confirm whether a course will count toward a given school's general biology requirement, call or email the school in advance of taking the course.

 Anatomy and Physiology (2 Semesters)